yoannbouet/Watermark/README.md

 Apply a watermark to an image.

-From the Kotlin Basics course on Hyperskill.org.
+From the Kotlin Basics track on Hyperskill.org.

 https://hyperskill.org/tracks/18